rishabhmall2007/mnist-neural-network/README.md

 # MNIST Digit Recognizer — NumPy from Scratch
-A 3-layer neural network built using only NumPy, no TensorFlow or Keras.
+A 3-layer neural network built using only NumPy, without using TensorFlow/PyTorch

 ## Architecture
 - Input: 784 neurons (28×28 pixels)